Burnout: The Men’s Health Crisis We Aren’t Talking About

-Burnout is described as a ‘physical or mental collapse caused by overwork or stress’
+Burnout is described as a ‘physical or mental collapse caused by overwork or stress’.

 Women more often experience a sense of emotional exhaustion, whereas men are more likely to experience depersonalization.
 Depersonalization is the experience of feeling unreal, detached, and often, unable to feel emotion, which of course would be stressful and upsetting for anyone.

 Another common symptom of burnout for men is cynicism, a feeling of pessimism and irritability that can seep into other areas of life such as relationships.
 This can lead to inefficiency and a lack of productivity which further increases the prevalence of the two previous symptoms.
-Although, men find it harder to recognise signs of inefficiency in their work compared to women, possibly due to the fact that men are twice as likely as women to have inadequate health literacy.
+Although, men find it harder to recognize signs of inefficiency in their work compared to women, possibly due to the fact that men are twice as likely as women to have inadequate health literacy.

-Other symptoms of burnout include:
+Other symptoms of burnout

-- Sadness, anger or irritability
+• Sadness, anger or irritability

-- Alcohol or substance misuse
+• Alcohol or substance misuse

-- Heart disease
+• Heart disease

 • Type 2 diabetes